graphile-contrib/pg-omit-archived/README.md

 app.listen(process.env.PORT || 3000);
 ```

-You can also use the plugin multiple times for different columns, for example:
+You can also use the plugin multiple times for different columns using the
+`custom(keyword)` plugin factory.
+When you do this you supply a `keyword` and
+all of the options are based on this keyword so you can configure each plugin
+individually (we also look for the column `is_${keyword}`).
+For example:

 ```js
 const express = require("express");